maticzav/graphql-shield/README.md

 ### `Whitelisting vs Blacklisting`

+> Whitelisting/Blacklisting is no longer available in versions after `3.x.x`, and has been replaced in favor of `fallbackRule`.

 Shield allows you to lock-in your schema.
-This way, you can seamleslly develop and publish your work without worrying about exposing your data.
+This way, you can seamlessly develop and publish your work without worrying about exposing your data.
 To lock in your service simply set `fallbackRule` to `deny` like this;

 ```ts
 const typeDefs = `